clongcurious1/adopt-a-shelter-pet-ver1/README.md

 Terminal command for Windows 10:
 Python -m pip install -U pip
 Python -m pip install -U matplotlib

+Note: While the commands above worked for me, a user who helped test this program said a simple “pip install matplotlib” worked for him.

+This installation takes A FEW MINUTES.
 You will see messaging in the terminal regarding download and installation of tools including pillow, numpy, and matplotlib.
 WAIT for message stating install was successfully completed.

 **Pandas** is a fast, powerful, flexible and easy to use open-source data analysis and manipulation tool, built on top of the Python programming language.
 Terminal command to install:
 pip install pandas
 Documentation: https://pandas.pydata.org/docs/getting_started/install.html

+**MAIN.PY is the file you need to run**

+There are a handful of files in this project folder.
+In the terminal, type **python main.py** to run the correct file.

+Sidebar: Because of the amount of text that runs in the terminal, I tried to add visual interest to the program using emojis.
+Sadly, they only seem to appear for testers who are using Windows with VS Code as their editor.
+Users using other editors may only see square tile(s) with a question mark(s) where emojis were supposed to appear.
+This does not affect how the program runs and will be addressed in a later version.

 **SECTION 1: Educate User & Gather User Information**